Wake Forest Bankruptcy Lawyer

 - All collection activities are ceased.
 As soon as you file for bankruptcy, creditors and collection agencies are legally required to cease all collection activities.
 If they attempt to collect after your filing, they may face a contempt of court charge.

 - Your credit score will start to rise.
 Filing for bankruptcy will negatively affect your credit score, but after the filing is complete and your debts are either discharged, or you’ve begun payments, you can rebuild your credit again.
 Your credit score may stabilize in as little as two years.

 - Debt is drastically reduced.
 If you’re an individual and choose to file Chapter 7 bankruptcy, many of your unsecured debts can be reduced or discharged entirely.
-This can include credit cards, personal loans, or medical debt.
+This can include credit cards, personal loans, some tax debts, or medical debt.

 - North Carolina allows bankruptcy exemptions.
 The law allows some debtors to retain partial or total ownership over some belongings in a bankruptcy proceeding.
 Depending on the type of debt and type of bankruptcy, you may be able to maintain ownership rights for your car, your home, or personal belongings.